 For R-type instructions, Rs and Rt specify the two source register numbers, and Rd specifies the destination register number.
 The function field can specify at most eight functions for a given opcode.
-We will reserve opcode 0 for R-type instructions.
+We will reserve opcodes 0 and 1 for R-type instructions.
 It is also possible to reserve more opcodes, if more R-type instructions exist.